Virginia's 25th Senate district

 Virginia's 25th Senate district is one of 40 districts in the Senate of Virginia.
 Since 2024 it has been represented by Republican Richard Stuart.
+Prior to 2024 redistricting, Stuart represented Virginia's 28th Senate district.

 Geography

-Prior to 2024, District 25 was based in the City of Charlottesville and much of surrounding Albemarle County, stretching to also include all of Alleghany County, Bath County, Highland County, Nelson County, Rockbridge County, and the cities of Buena Vista, Covington, and Lexington.
+District 25 is located in northeastern Virginia.
+The district encompasses the Northern Neck and the Middle Peninsula, and includes the counties of Caroline, Essex, King George, King William, Lancaster, Middlesex, Northumberland, Richmond, Westmoreland, and portions of King and Queen and Spotsylvania.

-The district overlapped with Virginia's 5th and 6th congressional districts, and with the 19th, 20th, 24th, 25th, 57th, 58th, and 59th districts of the Virginia House of Delegates.
-It borders the state of West Virginia.
+The district overlaps with Virginia's 1st and 7th congressional districts, and with the 66th, 67th, and 68th districts of the Virginia House of Delegates.